echopen/echopen_prototyping/references/sigproc/new_IMGQ_metrics.md

   Image source: https://www.electronic-shop.lu/cache/media/catalog/product/6/6/img_640_480_660_1__47873.jpg</figcaption>
 </figure>

-The pen will be replaced by a thin object,a tugstene wire for example.
+The pen will be replaced by a thin object,a tungstene wire for example.
 The purpose is to measure the beam width at different depths.
 To measure the beam width at a certain depth, the tungstene wire is woved in a plan perpendicular to the propagation axis.
 When the wire is on that axis, the maximum amplitude is measured.
 Then the received amplitude is measured for different distances betweeen the axis and the wire.
 A graph similar to the following one is supposed to be obtained.

 <figure>